firewut/general-go-project-skeleton/README.md

-# general-go-project-skeleton
+# general-go-project-template

-Skeleton of golang project which uses [Python Invoke](http://www.pyinvoke.org/) as replacement of Makefile
+Template of golang project which uses [Python Invoke](http://www.pyinvoke.org/) as replacement of Makefile

 ## Python requirements Installation